Unemployment in Nigeria is at its highest. Data published by Nigeria’s National Bureau of Statistics (NBS) puts the 2020 unemployment rate at

 Platforms like Farnam Street help people learn complex topics fast using mental models.
 This reduced the Time To Learn A Skill (TTLS) by some amount.
 Let us call that amount X.

-To help people learn enough, we curated free learning resources, broke those resources into smaller content sizes that held enough information to explain concepts, but were not complex enough to confuse or feel daunting to read through.
+To help people learn enough, we curated free learning resources and broke those resources into smaller content sizes that held enough information to explain concepts but were not complex enough to confuse or feel daunting to read through.
 I called these smart micro-content, and in sharing them through our pilot workshops over the past years, we found that they made learning and assimilation easier.